Upon arrival in Istanbul, private escorted transfer to your hotel.Overnight in Istanbul

 Explore the Jewels of Ottoman Art starting with the breathtaking Topkapı Palace; the imperial residence of the Ottoman Sultans between the 15th and the 19th centuries.
 Visit the Blue Mosque with its exquisite blue tiles.
 Walk through the world famous Grand Bazaar; one of the largest and oldest covered markets in the world.
 Enjoy the Spice Market for a “real taste” of the cultural mosaic in Istanbul!

-Enjoy Bosphorus Sunset Cruise through the majestic skyline of Istanbul.
+Enjoy Private Bosphorus Cruise through the majestic skyline of Istanbul.
 Your private yacht will cruise along European and Asian shores of Istanbul to witness the harmony of Ottoman and modern architecture.
 Feel free the to take pictures of memorable places like the ancient wooden villas (yalı), Rumeli Fortress, Dolmabahce Palace, Beylerbeyi Palace, and Maidens Tower (Kizkulesi).
 Overnight in Istanbul

 Start your private tour by exploring the Jewels of Byzantine Art at Hagia Sophia, the great church built in the early 6th century by Emperor Justinian; and an engineering marvel, the Underground Cistern, perhaps the most unusual structure in Istanbul, the 6th century water supply system.

 In the afternoon, promenade through the upscale district of Nisantasi, with no doubt the most important shopping and fashion center of Istanbul, boasting elegant boutiques and cafes.
 Continue to Pera District, the heart of Istanbul to feel the cosmopolitan energy of the city at its peak.Overnight in Istanbul

 Morning flight to Trabzon, the major city of the Black Sea Region, founded by Miletian colonists in the 7th century B.C.